 What is the right way to use 0% interest cards?

-- Budget balance transfer fee.
+- Budget for the balance transfer fee.
 In most cases, there's a balance transfer fee of 3%-5%.
 Make sure you'll benefit from the balance transfer even with the fee.
-Some cards, such as the Amex EveryDay, waive this fee within a set amount of time.
+Some cards, such as the Amex EveryDay†, waive this fee within a set amount of time.

 - Read the terms.
 Make sure you are clear about how much time you have to make a purchase or transfer.
 Also, check the fine print for details about fees and penalties.

-- Plan payoff.
+- Plan your payoff schedule.
 Figure out how many months it will take you to pay off the debt so that you get the right card with the right terms.
 Let's say you owe $3,000.
-With the Amex EveryDay card, for example, you get a 15-month 0% intro APR on purchases and balance transfers (then 14.74% - 25.74% variable), which means you pay $200 a month to pay it off before the offer ends.
-Contrast that with the Discover it Balance Transfer, with an 18-month 0% offer on balance transfers (then 13.74% - 24.74% variable), which means you only pay $166.67 a month before the offer ends.
-(Keep in mind that while the Amex EveryDay has no balance transfer fee if you transfer within the first 60 days of card membership, the Discover it Balance Transfer 3% fee means you will pay $90 upfront.)
+With the Amex EveryDay† card, for example, you get a 15-month 0% intro APR on purchases and balance transfers (then 14.99% - 25.99% variable), which means you pay $200 a month to pay it off before the offer ends.
+Contrast that with the Discover it Balance Transfer, with an 18-month 0% offer on balance transfers (then 13.49% - 24.49% variable), which means you only pay $166.67 a month before the offer ends.
+(Keep in mind that while the Amex EveryDay† has no balance transfer fee, the Discover it Balance Transfer 3% fee means you will pay $90 upfront.)

 - Avoid new purchases.
 Avoid new purchases on the card unless you have a plan to pay it off before the purchase terms end.
 If there is no purchase intro APR, don't put new charges on the card, because you can end up incurring interest with those charges.